 What we charge (since you're probably wondering)

 We're not going to pretend we don't have a horse in this race, so here's the honest version.
-Our website management services start at a few hundred pounds per month for basic maintenance and increase from there based on what's needed.
-Most of our clients are on packages that include SEO and content work because that's where the real business value sits, and those tend to be north of £2000 per month.
+Our website management services start at a few hundred pounds per month for basic maintenance and go up from there depending on what's needed.
+Most of our clients are on packages that include SEO and content work because that's where the real business value sits, and those tend to be in the range of £500 to £1,500 per month.

 We don't do fixed one-size-fits-all packages because every business is different.
-We have a conversation about what your website needs and your business goals, then put together a proposal based on that.
-If it turns out you don't actually need us (it happens), we'll let you know.
-Our retention rate with management clients is close to 100% because we don't sign people up for things they don't need.
+What we do is have a conversation about what your website needs, what your business goals are, and then put together a proposal based on that.
+If it turns out you don't actually need us (it happens) we'll tell you.
+Our retention rate with management clients is close to 100%, and that's because we don't sign people up for things they don't need.

-We're ISO 9001:2015 certified, we've been doing this since 2003, and we're based in Aberdeen, though we work with businesses across the UK.
-If you're weighing up your options and want a no-pressure conversation about what website management would look like for your business, get in touch, and we'll happily talk it through.
+We're ISO 9001:2015 certified, we've been doing this since 2003, and we work with businesses across the UK.
+If you're weighing up your options and want a no-pressure conversation about what website management would look like for your business, get in touch and we'll happily talk it through.